COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 The amount of pain you have after surgery depends on the exact nature of your procedure, your physical condition at the time of surgery, and your own response to pain.
 You will probably feel some pain at the incision site and may feel some cramping in your abdomen.
 Your doctor may prescribe medicine to relieve your discomfort during the first few days after surgery.
 Be sure to call your doctor if you can't get relief from pain.

 The urethral sling procedure may be used for women who have stress incontinence:

 Sling surgeries are as effective as other surgeries to cure stress urinary incontinence in women.
 About 8 out of 10 women are cured after this surgery.footnote 1

-Complications of urethral sling surgery may include:
+Some complications of urethral sling surgery include:

-general anesthesia carry a small risk of complications or death.
+All surgeries that use general anesthesia carry a small risk of complications or death.

 American Urological Association (2009).
 Guideline for the surgical management of female stress urinary incontinence: Update (2009).
 Available online: http://www.auanet.org/content/guidelines-and-quality-care/clinical-guidelines.cfm.

 Author: Healthwise StaffMedical Review: E. Gregory Thompson MD - Internal MedicineAdam Husney MD - Family MedicineKathleen Romito MD - Family MedicineAvery L. Seifert MD - Urology

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & Avery L. Seifert MD - Urology